 How to Make Crockpot Sausage Dip Step by Step

-Cook the Sausage: In a large skillet, set over medium heat, cook 2 pounds of breakfast sausage until browned.
-Drain the sausage and add it to the cheese/tomato mixture; mix well and replace the lid.
+Cook the sausage: Cook 2 lbs. of breakfast sausage over medium heat in a large skillet until the meat has browned.
+Drain the sausage and add it to the crockpot, mix well, and cover.

-how to make crockpot sausage cream cheese dip
+Ingredients to make crockpot sausage dip in the crockpot.

-Cook the Dip: Cook on high until the cheese has melted, stirring every 15 minutes; about 1 hour.
-Once the cream cheese has melted, set the slow cooker to warm and stir about every 30 minutes.
+Cook the dip: Cook the dip on high until the cheese has melted, stirring every 15 minutes to make sure for about 1 hour.
+Once the cream cheese has melted and all the ingredients are combined, set the slow cooker to warm and stir about every 30 minutes.

 Meet Becky Hardin